fbpx

 The Jury Is Still Out in Some Regards

-It’s critical to keep in mind that the research into the link between alcohol and thyroid issues is incomplete at best.
-Therefore, it’s not clear if drinking too much beer will cause you to develop a hormone imbalance or similar problems.
+It’s critical to keep in mind that the research into the link between alcohol and the thyroid condition is incomplete at best.
+Therefore, it’s not clear if drinking too much beer will cause you to develop a hormone imbalance, immune system issues, or similar problems.
 Ideally, you will see your doctor if you notice any health issues after you consume alcohol or if you have trouble drinking in moderation.

 Seeking Help to Combat Alcohol Dependency

-There are a number of actions that you can take if you believe that you are dependent on alcohol.
+There are a number of actions that you can take if you believe that you are alcohol dependent.
 First, you are encouraged to check into an inpatient rehab facility where you can go through an initial detox in a safe and controlled environment.
-Typically, it takes 48 to 72 hours to get through the worst of your withdrawal symptoms that may include nausea, shaking or increased levels of anxiety.
+Typically, it takes 48 to 72 hours to get through the worst of your withdrawal symptoms that may include nausea, increased heart rate, shaking or increased levels of anxiety.

-You will typically stay in an inpatient program for about 30 to 60 days to fully detox and to get the resources needed to obtain and retain your sobriety over the long-term.
+Your healthcare provider will typically recommend an inpatient program for about 30 to 60 days to fully detox and to get the resources needed to obtain and retain your sobriety over the long-term.
 After you get out of an inpatient program, you will typically spend time in an outpatient program.
 Outpatient programs are designed for those who simply need help maintaining their sobriety or who may need help taking medication safely.

 Generally speaking, a recovering addict is always susceptible to relapse.
 Therefore, you will probably need to go to group meetings or other outpatient events for the rest of your life.
 However, the good news is that your cravings for alcohol will typically wane over time, which means that it will become easier to adjust to your new life.